A CRO Guide for Marketers

 - Do your research: Utilize Google Analytics and behavioral analysis tools, such as heatmaps, session recordings, and surveys, to gather behavioral insights from your existing website traffic.

 - Construct hypotheses based on each of the observations and combine them wherever required.
 You can fill the following to create and articulate a hypothesis: “I believe______, and if I am right then _______, because_________.”
 The latter part of the hypothesis is the qualification of the outcome that you expect and why you think so.
-For example, I believe that adding customer testimonials on key pages will address the low rate of the audience making the purchase because testimonials will establish the credibility of our product/service as social proof.
+For example, I believe that adding customer testimonials on key pages will address the low rate of audience purchasing because testimonials will establish the credibility of our product/service as social proof.
 You can prioritize your hypotheses using the ICE model for efficient execution.

 - Run your experiment: You can utilize a testing system with analytics like VWO to measure the KPIs against the current baseline and desired goal.
 For example, to test the impact of social proof on your conversions, run an A/B test, wherein your control could be a landing page without testimonials and a variation of the same landing page with testimonials.

-In the below section, I’ve listed some common and easy-to-implement tests that can kick-off your CRO journey smoothly and are likely to give you some quick wins.
+In the below section, I’ve listed some common and easy-to-implement tests that can kick off your CRO journey smoothly and are likely to give you some quick wins.

 CRO strategy to get started: focus on low-hanging fruits

 Your high-traffic website has enormous potential to turn your visitors into customers.
 You only need a direction on how to go about the optimization process.
-Your CRO strategies could be both site-wide and visitor level.
+Your CRO strategies could be both site-wide and visitor-level.

 Here is a list of some strategies that you can implement:

-- Rule of congruence: Congruence in marketing can be explained as alignment and uniformity of your brand voice across channels in the most intuitive way.
+- Rule of congruence: Congruence in marketing can be explained as the alignment and uniformity of your brand voice across channels in the most intuitive way.
 For instance, your ads should match the image on your landing page, leaving no room for confusion in your prospects’ minds.
 The last thing you want is for your prospects to doubt your brand.
-You can determine and confirm what drives more traffic—same image on the ad and the landing page, or two different images.
+You can determine and confirm what drives more traffic—the same image on the ad and the landing page, or two different images.

-- Use CTAs anchored within the blog text: According to an experiment by HubSpot, they captured between 47% and 93% leads on one of their posts, using the text-based CTA.
+- Use CTAs anchored within the blog text: According to an experiment by HubSpot, they captured between 47% and 93% of leads on one of their posts, using the text-based CTA.
 You can highlight your text-anchored CTAs within your blog posts or guidebooks.
 Test whether they work in favor of your conversions.

 - Create lead flows: A lead flow in CRO defines the flow in which a lead is captured in exchange for an offer.
 It is a pop-up or a slide-in box that appears while you interact with a web page.
 The idea of this pop-up is to offer something to add value to your experience.
 But it can be annoying, as it hinders your focus while you are reading on a screen to solve a problem at hand.
 Yet, in a few cases, it has worked well.
 For example, the below-shown lightbox drove a humongous 1,375% more sign-ups as compared to the sticky sidebar form on the landing page.